-The District's combined fund balances as of September 30, 2024, were a deficit of \$243,924, a decrease of \$224,013 from the prior year.

-The General Fund fund balance decreased by \$226,413, primarily due to operating expenditures exceeding property tax revenues, service revenues and developer advances.

-The Debt Service Fund fund balance increased by \$2,400.
+The District's combined fund balances as of September 30, 2024, were \$3,178,876, an increase of \$742,996 from the prior year.
+The General Fund fund balance increased by \$676,029, primarily due to property tax revenues and service revenues exceeding operating costs.
+The Debt Service Fund fund balance increased by \$55,059, primarily due to the structure of the District's outstanding debt.
+The Capital Projects Fund fund balance increased by \$11,908, primarily due to investment earnings.